mossmatters/KewHybSeqWorkshop/HybPiper.md

 ## Learning Objectives

 1. Construct a target file for HybPiper.
 2. Run HybPiper for multiple samples and evaluate enrichment efficiency and target recovery efficiency.
-3. Extract intron sequences and identify putative paralogous copies.
-4. Prepare multiple sequence alignments for phylogenetic analysis.
+3. Extract intron sequences and compare to exon-only sequences.
+4. Identify putative paralogous gene copies and whether they will interfere with phylogenetic analysis.

 More information and the software package can be accessed at: https://github.com/mossmatters/HybPiper